 Cite datasets for the same reasons you cite books and journal articles: for dataset creators to receive appropriate credit for their work, and to make clear the antecedents to your research.

-Data citation standards are still emerging in many disciplines, however, you can cite data much like you would cite any other work.
+Data citation standards are still emerging in many disciplines, but you can cite data much like you would cite any other work.
 Some disciplinary style manuals, professional organizations, or journals and repositories will have guidance on preferred data citation formats, while others may not.

 ICPSR suggests the minimum elements of data citation as:

-- Persistent identifiers are preferred, but if not available a URL will suffice.
+Persistent identifiers are preferred, but if not available a URL will suffice.

 Other information on data citation: